• Skip to primary navigation

 Microwave Carrots

-The easiest, simplest, and fastest Microwave Carrots ever are also some of the tastiest steamed carrots you'll ever enjoy!
-With only a splash of water and a few minutes of cooking time, this has to be the best way to get a veggie side dish on the table in no time at all!
+These microwave carrots are so quick and simple, and they are also some of the tastiest steamed carrots you'll ever enjoy.
+With only a splash of water and a few minutes of cooking time, this has to be the best way to get a veggie side dish on the table in no time at all.
+Serve up some microwave carrots at the holiday dinner table and everyone will be none the wiser.

 Check out this recipe